Golden Horde: Jani Beg (1342–1357)

 Öz Beg's eldest son Tini Beg reigned briefly from 1341 to 1342 before his younger brother, Jani Beg (1342–1357), came to power.

 In 1344, Jani Beg tried to seize Caffa from the Genoese but failed.
 In 1347, he signed a commercial treaty with Venice.
 The slave trade flourished due to strengthening ties with the Mamluk Sultanate.
 Growth of wealth and increasing demand for products typically produce population growth, and so it was with Sarai.
 Housing in the region increased, which transformed the capital into the center of a large Muslim Sultanate.

 The Black Death of the 1340s was a major factor contributing to the economic downfall of the Golden Horde.
-It struck the Crimea in 1345 and killed over 85,000 people.
+The disease likely first appeared in the region of Issyk-Kul.
+In the spring and summer of 1346, it had been reported in most cities, including Urgench, Sarai, and Azaq.
+It then reached Solkhat and spread among the ranks of Jani Beg's army during the siege of Caffa.
+According to a Russian source, the disease killed "Tatars" and other people all across the Horde.
+Although the death toll is unknown, the Horde likely suffered a significant loss of population.
+As entire regions were depopulated, the economy of the Horde went into steep decline.
+By the 1350s, parts of the northern trade route had collapsed.

 Jani Beg abandoned his father's Balkan ambitions and backed Moscow against Lithuania and Poland.
 Jani Beg sponsored joint Mongol-Rus' military expeditions against Lithuania and Poland.
-In 1344 his army marched against Poland with auxiliaries from Galicia–Volhynia, as Volhynia was part of Lithuania.
-In 1349, however, Galicia–Volhynia was occupied by a Polish-Hungarian force, and the Kingdom of Galicia–Volhynia was finally conquered and incorporated into Poland.
-This act put an end to the relationship of vassalage between the Galicia–Volhynia Rus' and the Golden Horde.
+In 1344, his army marched against Poland with auxiliaries from Galicia–Volhynia, as Volhynia was part of Lithuania.
+However, in 1349, Galicia–Volhynia was occupied by a Polish-Hungarian force, and the Kingdom of Galicia–Volhynia was finally conquered and incorporated into Poland.
+This act put an end to the relationship of vassalage between Galicia–Volhynia and the Golden Horde.
 In 1352, the Golden Horde with its Rus' allies ravaged Polish territory and Lublin.
-The Polish King, Casimir III the Great, submitted to the Horde in 1357 and paid tribute in order to avoid more conflicts.
+The Polish king, Casimir III the Great, submitted to the Horde in 1357 and paid tribute in order to avoid more conflicts.
 The seven Mongol princes were sent by Jani Beg to assist Poland.

 Jani Beg asserted Jochid dominance over the Chagatai Khanate and conquered Tabriz, ending Chobanid rule there in 1356.
 After accepting the surrender of the Jalayirids, Jani Beg boasted that three uluses of the Mongol Empire were under his control.
-However on his way back from Tabriz, Jani Beg was murdered on the order of his own son, Berdi Beg.
+However, on his way back from Tabriz, Jani Beg was murdered on the order of his own son, Berdi Beg.
 Following the assassination of Jani Beg, the Golden Horde quickly lost Azerbaijan to the Jalayir king Shaikh Uvais in 1357.